The many voices of the North

-Dr Ruth Singer first arrived in Warruwi, a province of West Arnhem Land, 15 years ago.
+Dr Ruth Singer first arrived in Warruwi, the main town on South Goulburn Island, 15 years ago.
 She planned to interview at least 100 people for her research into local multilingualism, but it soon became obvious that would be insurmountable.

 “I thought because that’s a third of all the people who live there, I’d get a good perspective,” says Dr Singer.